akashpatwal13/Automotive_Pricing_Analysis_And_Market_Drivers/README.md

 Repository Structure

 1. data/ contains the datasets used in the project.
-The subfolder pre_processed_data/ includes clean_auto_data.xlsx, which is the cleaned and feature-engineered dataset used for analysis.
+It includes link to the pre-processed data and clean_auto_data.xlsx, which is the cleaned and feature-engineered dataset used for analysis.

 2. notebooks/ contains Jupyter notebooks used for data cleaning, exploratory data analysis (EDA), statistical testing, and regression modeling.